Unilmalas/FractalErosion/README.md

 next steps:
 - clean up this mess (still have not gotten to it)
-- stroke rendering pencil-like (Salsbury et al.)
+- further improve stroke rendering pencil-like (Salsbury et al.) (furry-strokes for now)